Frequently Asked Questions

 How can I get on the vendor list?

-To be put on a vendor list and/or find out vendor information, please contact the Cuesta College Office of the Facilities Director by visiting our contact page.
+To be put on a vendor list and/or find out vendor information, please visit the contractor pre qualification page.

 How can I get more information?